adrianblakey/adrianblakey/README.md

 The hardware design is open source.
 You'll find all of it in this [git hub repo](https://github.com/adrianblakey/slot-car-ecom).

-The schematic and board design were all done using [KiCad](https://github.com/adrianblakey/slot-car-ecom).
+The schematic and board design were all done using [KiCad](https://github.com/adrianblakey/slot-car-ecom) and the production files are all in the repo.

 ### The Software

 The board needs firmware to run.
-The solution we use an open source product called [ESCape32](https://github.com/adrianblakey/slot-car-ecom).
+We use an open source product called [ESCape32](https://github.com/adrianblakey/slot-car-ecom).
 This is exceptional code designed to run a variety of Electronic Speed Controllers very efficiently.
 It's actively maintained and there's always a [current release](https://github.com/neoxic/ESCape32/releases) for the Remora.

 ### Purchasing One